dusanvin/Psych-BAA.R/README.md

 The average rating for rater1 is: 7.70.
 The average rating for rater2 is: 10.46.
 This means that the ratings for rater1 are on average 2.76 points lower than the ratings of rater2.

+May your BAAs be high and your p-values low!